uezo/ChatdollKit/README.md

 - **Multi platforms**: Compatible with Windows, Mac, Linux, iOS, Android, and other Unity-supported platforms, including VR, AR, and WebGL.

-## 💎 What's New in Version 0.8.4
+## 💎 What's New in Version 0.8.5

+- **🎓 Chain of Thought Prompting**: Say hello to Chain of Thought (CoT) Prompting! 🎉 Your AI character just got a major boost in IQ and EQ!

+---

+### Previous Updates

+#### 0.8.4

 - **🧩 Modularized for Better Reusability and Maintainability**: We’ve reorganized key components, focusing on modularity to improve customizability and reusability.
 Check out the demos for more details!
 - **🧹 Removed Legacy Components**: Outdated components have been removed, simplifying the toolkit and ensuring compatibility with the latest features.
 Refer to [🔄 Migration from 0.7.x](#-migration-from-07x) if you're updating from v0.7.x.

----

-### Previous Updates

 #### 0.8.3